rokwire/rokwire-docs/writingstyleguide.md

 [//]: <Note: Let's add an entry for SSO and single-sign on.
 With a note to avoid using the acronym SSO, because people don't know what it means.>

+**Status Card**
-**Status Card** – capitalize [define this term]
+: Capitalize [define this term]

-**SHIELD and SHIELD CU** – Use all-caps for SHIELD and refer to the Champaign-Urbana partnership as SHIELD CU.
+**SHIELD and SHIELD CU**
+: Use all-caps for SHIELD and refer to the Champaign-Urbana partnership as SHIELD CU.

-**Switch vs Toggle** – Use "switch" to refer to the skeuomorph that changes a setting from one state to another.
+**Switch vs Toggle**
+: Use "switch" to refer to the skeuomorph that changes a setting from one state to another.
 Do not use "toggle" as a noun.

 ## WRITING STYLE GUIDELINES